technicalabuse/chef-gluster/README.md

 Platforms
 ---------
-This cookbook has been tested on Ubuntu 12.04/14.04 and CentOS 6.5.
+This cookbook has been tested on Ubuntu 12.04/14.04 and CentOS 6.6.

 Attributes
 ----------

 ### gluster::default
 - `node['gluster']['version']` - version to install, defaults to 3.4
-- `node['gluster']['minor_version']` - For RHEL, CENTOS, Amazon version in package url.
+- `node['gluster']['minor_version']` - For RHEL, CentOS, Amazon version in package url.
 Default is "LATEST"

 ### gluster::client
 Node attributes to specify volumes to mount.
 This has been deprecated in favor of using the 'gluster_mount' LWRP.